skhan139/chat-app/README.md

-📱 Mobile Chat App
+Mobile Chat App

-Overview

-A mobile chat application built using React Native.
-This user-friendly app provides a seamless chat interface and advanced features for effortlessly sharing images and location in real time.

-Key Features

-User Customization: Users will be directed to a page where they can input their name and select a background color for the chat screen.
-Chat Interface: The page will present the ongoing conversation and feature a text input field where you can type your message, along with a submit button to send it.
-Multimedia Support: In the chat, users can share images and their location.
-The data is stored both online and offline for easy access.
-Dependencies
+This mobile chat app is built using react native and provides a user friendly experience that allows photos, geo-locations, and messages to be sent from one user to another.

+How to use
+The user will open the app and find a welcome page which asks for them to input a name and select a color for the chat screen.
+After doing so, the user will be directed into a chat where they can send messages, their geo-location, and also gives them the option to send a picture from their camera roll or take a picture.
+The data is stored both online and offline, but the app will still require an internet connection to be used.

 React Native
 Expo